open-rsx/rsb-manual/tool-call.rst

   :samp:`{PATHNAME}` or the input read from standard input respectively.

+The definition of the :term:`data type` specified in :samp:`{MESSAGE-TYPE-NAME}` can be loaded automatically using the :option:`common --on-demand-idl-loading` option.

 .. note::

    When written as part of a shell command, some of the above forms